iam-pratap/Interview-Preparation-Guide/docker/new.md

 the updated one.
 This approach eliminates downtime as the switch happens instantaneously.

 `26.
-What is Docker content trust, and how does it enhance security?`

-Docker Content Trust is a security feature that allows you to verify the authenticity and integrity of Docker images.
-It uses digital signatures and cryptographic verification to ensure that only trusted images are used in your environment.
-When Docker Content Trust is enabled, Docker only allows the use of signed images.
-Images must be signed by trusted entities and the signatures must match the content of the image.
-This prevents the use of unauthorized or tampered images, reducing the risk of running compromised containers in your infrastructure.

-`27.
 Explain the concept of multi-stage builds in Docker.`

 Multi-stage builds in Docker allow you to optimize the size and efficiency of your Docker images.
 With multi-stage builds, you can separate the build